Rogue System Administrator Faces 10 Years In Prison For Shutting Down Servers, Deleting Core Files On the Day He Was Fired

 It is scary just how hard it can be to detect a rogue employee trying to sabotage you.
 There are only a few things you can actually do to limit impact to a reasonable level.

 At a boot manufacturing facility?
-(Score:4, Funny)
+(Score:5, Funny)

 I guess he did not like getting the boot.